Sniper Elite III: Release and downloadable content

 Sniper Elite III was released worldwide for Microsoft Windows on 27 June 2014.
 The game was simultaneously released in PAL regions for PlayStation 3, PlayStation 4, Xbox 360, and Xbox One, and in North America on 1 July by 505 Games.

 On 21 July 2014, Rebellion Developments announced a new downloadable content (DLC) pack for Sniper Elite III.
 The DLC pack adds three new missions, one of which the player needs to save Winston Churchill from a German assassination attempt.
-In the first mission, "In Shadows", Fairburne must uncover the identity of Churchill's would-be assassins.
-He does this by sneaking back into the Siwa Oasis in Western Egypt which by this point has been won and lost by the Allies since his last visit.
-In the process, he learns the identity of the assassins and their leader.
-In the second mission, "Belly of the Beast", Fairburne must infiltrate the assassins' base in the Rif mountains in Morocco.
-Along the way, he uncovers evidence of a dangerous prototype weapon, the plans that describe how the assassination will be carried out, and where it will take place.
-During the final mission, "Confrontation", Fairburne must save Churchill from his would-be killers as the Prime Minister heads to the Casablanca Conference.
-Fairburne must eliminate any and all threats to Churchill including mortars, mines, rocket launchers, tanks, elite German soldiers and a mysterious masked marksman known only as Raubvogel.
+In the first mission, "In Shadows", Fairburne mus uncover the identity of Churchill's assassins.
+He sneaks back into the Siwa Oasis in Western Egypt which by this point has been won and lost by the Allies since his last visit.
+In the process, he learns the identity of an elite German Schutzstaffle branch called the Schutzvollstrecker's and their leader, Raubvogel, a Oberstleutnant, who previously served on the Eastern front during the beginning of the war.
+In the second mission, "Belly of the Beast", Fairburne infiltrated the Schutzvollstrecker's headquarters in the Rif mountains in Morocco.
+Along the way, he uncovers evidence of a dangerous prototype anti infinity weapon, the Teufelsfeuer (Devil's Fire), along with detailed plans that described how the assassination will be carried out, and where it will take place.
+During the final mission, "Confrontation", Fairburne must save Churchill from his Roubvogel and the Schutzvollstrecker's as the Prime Minister heads to the Casablanca Conference.
+Fairburne eliminated all threats to Churchill including mortars, mines, the Teufelsfeuer rocket launchers, a Panzer IV tank, and multiple snipers along with Raubvogel, himself.
 Other DLCs include new weapon packs.
 A definitive version of the game containing most of the DLC titled Sniper Elite III Ultimate Edition was released for consoles on 10 March 2015 in North America and on 13 March 2015 in Europe and APAC regions.
 A version for Nintendo Switch self-published by Rebellion Developments was released worldwide for the Nintendo Switch on 1 October 2019.

 In October 2023, the game and all of its downloadable content were delisted from the Microsoft Store.